alekdavis/dotnet-extras-mail/README.md

 // of the file template's 'body' element. string body = template.Body;

-// The template object's 'Language' propoerty will hold the language code
+// The template object's 'Language' property will hold the language code
 // actually used by the template. string language = template.Language;